jvalderrama/devo/README.md

 ## Package Web Check application to install over a EC2 instance

-In order to deploy the Web Check application over a EC2 instances, just run
+In order to deploy the Web Check application over a EC2 instances just run.
+Note: See section [3.
+IaC and K8s](https://github.com/jvalderrama/devo#EC2-Instance) in order to deploy an EC2 instance with Terraform).

 ```
 python setup.py